-- Q: Did Respondent provide a calculation and propose a method for returning over-collected taxes beginning January 1, 2018? - 23 A: Yes.
-Respondent provided a calculation of its tax over-collection in Exhibit 4, 24 pages 1 and 3-6, and a proposed refund credit tracker on page 2.
-The overat the 34% tax rate and what would have been collected at the 21% tax rate during the period January 1, 2018 through April 30, 2018.
+Q: Did Respondent provide a calculation and propose a method for returning over-collected taxes beginning January 1, 2018?

+Yes.
+Respondent provided a calculation of its tax over-collection in Exhibit 4, pages 1 and 3-6, and a proposed refund credit tracker on page 2.
+The over-collection represents Respondent's tracking of the difference in revenue collected at the 34% tax rate and what would have been collected at the 21% tax rate during the period January 1, 2018 through April 30, 2018.
 Respondent's calculations of the over-collection are by customer class, and the proposed refund mechanism is also by customer class at the same volumes as collected.
 Respondent is proposing to refund the over-collection over the same four months it was collected, January through April starting January 1, 2019.
 Respondent recommends the refund be administered through a temporary tracker mechanism with variances recovered through Respondent's next GCA that includes a reconciliation of April 2019.

-Q: Is there any element in Respondent's over-collection refund proposal with which you disagree?
+5 Q: Is there any element in Respondent's over-collection refund proposal with which you disagree?